Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-An accomplishment or honor that is a source of pride.
+An accomplishment or honor that adds to one's reputation.

 Usage: